-There’s no such thing as a self-employed mortgage.
-Sole traders, contractors and company directors have access to the same mortgages as normal employees.
-But lenders will look at your finances more closely.
+Yes.
+Sole traders, contractors and company directors have access to the same mortgages as everyone else.

-You should not be penalised for being self-employed nor charged a higher interest rate.
+You should not be penalised for being self-employed or charged a higher interest rate.
 The interest rate is based on the size of your deposit and your affordability.

-Just as for an employee, you’ll get the best rates if:
+Just as if you were an employee, you’ll get the best rates if:

 Net profit is the money left over after all your expenses have been paid.
 It is different from revenue/turnover, which is the net sales generated by a business.

 Your company or freelance accounts must be verified by an accountant.
 Lenders do not accept them without this.

 Many lenders base their assessments on average annual living costs and your disposable income above that figure.
 They may also take into account business assets, savings and investments, and ask you to put these down as part of your deposit.

 Outstanding credit such as personal loans, car finance agreements and credit card debt will lower the amount a lender gives you.

 Things get more complicated with incorporated companies.
 This is because some profit is retained within the company while the rest is paid as a salary or dividends.
 Some lenders take this retained profit into account while others assess affordability based on your salary and dividends.